ogc1231/sushi-cult-restaurant/README.md

 Logo and Navigation Bar

 The logo and navigation bar located at the top of each webpage, with links to various pages of the website.
+Will responsively resize according to device screen size.

 ![Logo and Navigation Bar](https://github.com/ogc1231/sushi-cult-restaurant/blob/main/documentation/testing/nav-bar.PNG)